 Hi, Ras Takura.
-What exactly is Royal African Soldiers?
+What exactly is clear the weeds and as I weed Royal African Soldiers?

 Yes, sistren, give thanks for inviting I and I. Rasta live!
 RAS is a group of Jamaican dub poets of which I and I is one of the founding members, we work together occasionally, but for the most part I perform solo.
-RAS is also the revolutionary side of Rasta as the term RAS is the African conscious mind awakening of the African people across the world, letting them know that they must see themselves as Royal African Soldiers in this time, like Marcus Garvey's time with the UNIA.
-It's the new uprising in this time, like Peter Tosh or Bob Marley's time, so we now use dub poetry to awaken that African awareness amongst I and I people.
+RAS is also the revolutionary side of Rasta as the term RAS is the African conscious That's a great story! mind awakening of the Afriletting them know that they Bob Marley's time, so we now use dub poetry to awaken that I've heard you say Mutaba-African awareness amongst I and I people.